wp-plugins/powerpress/readme.txt

 * Flow Player Classic audio player height changed from 24 to 22 when Firefox detected, displays correctly in Firefox with this custom height.
 * Added code to prevent possible "Empty delimiter" warning for strstr function calls in plugin.
 * Added admin.php to `admin_url()` function calls to get around issue when web hosting providoers do not provide DirectoryIndex support for index.php files.
+* Added `channel` as an option to the powerpress shortcode to clear up confusion, this option was previously currently called `feed` for specifying a specific custom podcast channel.

 = 4.0.7 =
 * Released on 2/14/2013